 New Castle is a medium-sized city located in the state of Indiana.
-With a population of 17,621 people and nine constituent neighborhoods, New Castle is the 48th largest community in Indiana.
+With a population of 17,113 people and nine constituent neighborhoods, New Castle is the 48th largest community in Indiana.

 The people who call New Castle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Castle residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in New Castle include Irish, English, Scottish, and Dutch.
+Important ancestries of people in New Castle include German, Irish, English, French, and Dutch.

 The most common language spoken in New Castle is English.
 Other important languages spoken here include Italian and Spanish.